madicd/code_visualizer/README.md

 git clone https://github.com/madicd/code_visualizer.git
 dart pub global activate -spath code_visualizer cd <APP_TO_ANALYZE_PATH>
-code_visualizer lib # generates code_model.json
+code_visualizer lib # generates self-contained index.html
-cp <CODE_VISUALIZER_PATH>/index.html . # copy index.html next to code_model.json so you can visualize it
+open index.html
 ```

-Now open index.html with LiveServer VSCode extension, or any local server that can serve both index.html and code_model.json.

-index.html imports code_model.json and visualizes it using [D3.js](https://d3js.org/).
+Now open index.html in your browser to see the visualization.
+The file is self-contained and includes all necessary data and visualization code.

 # Limitations